smscully/Management-Governance/Tagging Scripts/README.md

 # Tagging Scripts

 The JSON tag files in this directory can be customized to add tags sets to single or multiple resources.
-The instructions below explain how to use the files with either the Resource Groups Tagging API or CloudFormation templates.
+The instructions below explain how to use the files with the Resource Groups Tagging API, CloudFormation templates deployed via the AWS CLI, and CloudFormation templates run through AWS CodePipeline.

 ## Tagging Overview